eitanyaffe/hpipe/README.md

 %> git clone https://github.com/eitanyaffe/hpipe.git
 ```

-This will download hpipe into /work/hpipe.

 2. Set the environment variable HPIPE_DIR.
 For example, if using bash, add
 the following line to your .bashrc:
 ```
 export HPIPE_DIR=/work/hpipe
 ```

-3. Add the $HPIPE_DIR/hpipe.pl wrapper script to your path.
+3. Add the `$HPIPE_DIR/hpipe.pl` wrapper script to your path.
 Either copy the
 script to a common directory (e.g. /usr/local/bin) or add $HPIPE_DIR to your
 path.